robertbaker13/phase-0-handbook/peer-pairing_sessions.md

 *TIP: Rate 5 pieces of feedback at a time until you submit at least 20 pieces.*

-**If you want another resource for help on writing good feedback, check out <a href="http://www.ascd.org/publications/educational-leadership/sept12/vol70/num01/Seven-Keys-to-Effective-Feedback.aspx" target="_blank">Seven Keys to Effective Feedback</a>
+**If you want another resource for help on writing good feedback, check out [Seven Keys to Effective Feedback](http://www.ascd.org/publications/educational-leadership/sept12/vol70/num01/Seven-Keys-to-Effective-Feedback.aspx)

 ### Problems and Tips